A Decade Of Gratitude

 Have Fun In The Search

-I also remember that the first 5 years in NYC were the period in my life when I had the most fun.
-Since everything pointed at me going back to Panama for good, I took advantage of every activity and experience that this city had to offer.
+The first five years in NYC were some of the most fun of my life.
+Since everything seemed to point to me eventually returning to Panama for good, I took full advantage of everything this city had to offer.

-I was an everyday tourist, and my friends and I would go to every party that we were invited, try new restaurants every week, ice-cream shops, coffee shops, you name it.
-We'll have favorite words such as "free", "discounted", "on-sale", etc. I probably went to every single free or discounted performance in this city.
-I made a 6-hour line at the MET Opera to buy discounted orchestra tickets for Aida, featuring Placido Domingo.
-Yes, I saw him performing for $20.
-I cannot tell you how many awesome people I met and things I learned, appreciated, and discovered.
+I was an everyday tourist.
+My friends and I went to every party we were invited to, tried new restaurants every week, sampled ice cream shops, coffee spots—you name it.
+We would make a list of favorite words like "free," "discounted," and "on sale."
+I probably went to every single free or discounted event in the city.
+I even stood in line for six hours at the MET Opera to buy discounted orchestra tickets for Aida, featuring Plácido Domingo—for just $20.
+Yes, I saw him perform for that price.

 Random Octoberfest Party in 2014

-All this is to say that our time on this earth is short and finite, but sooo long at the same time, especially when we're waiting for things to happen.
-So, love where you are right now (even if it's difficult), aim high (even if it looks like it's not going anywhere), and have fun in the process! :)
+I can’t tell you how many amazing people I met or how much I learned, appreciated, and discovered during that time.
+This experience has reminded me that our time on this earth is both short and long—especially when we’re waiting for things to happen.
+So, love where you are right now (even when it's difficult), aim high (even when it feels like nothing is going anywhere), and enjoy the process!

 Comments